Budibase/website/content/blog/inside-it/enterprise-software-development.md

 In other words, what are the characteristics of effective enterprise solutions?

 We often hear vendors talking about ‘_enterprise features_’, but can we really generalize here?
 If so, what kinds of features do enterprises need, and why?

+Take a look at our guide to [enterprise app development](/blog/inside-it/enterprise-app-development).

 Here’s what you need to know.